 Payment analytics

-• How payment success rates are trending over time.
+- How payment success rates change over time.

-• Which credit card schemes deliver the best authorization rates.
+- Which credit card schemes perform best during authorization.

-Payments provide data to be used only as a reference.
-If you want to generate reports for accounting purposes, use the clearing reports available in Commerce Assistant.
+Payment analytics provide data to be used only as a reference.
+If you want to generate reports for accounting purposes, use the clearing documents.

 Access payment analytics